 Dr. Tedd L. Mitchell

-His research interest is focused on the effects of activity and lifestyle on health, and he has authored or co-authored dozens of scientific papers, abstracts and book chapters.
-He is a frequent lecturer, both nationally and internationally, on the physiology of exercise and the effects of exercise on aging, fitness and overall quality of life.
+His research interest is focused on the effects of activity and lifestyle on health.
+Dr. Mitchell has authored or co-authored dozens of scientific papers, abstracts and book chapters.
+He also is a frequent lecturer, both nationally and internationally, on the physiology of exercise and the effects of exercise on aging, fitness and overall quality of life.
 In 2002, Dr. Mitchell was appointed by President George W. Bush to the President’s Council for Physical Fitness and Sports and served until 2009.

-As health editor and a weekly columnist for USA Weekend from 1998 to 2010, Mitchell published more than 600 articles.
+As health editor and a weekly columnist for USA Weekend from 1998 to 2010, Dr. Mitchell published more than 600 articles.
 He received the 2006 Clarion Award and the 2008 Walter C. Alvarez Award for Excellence in Medical Communication from the American Medical Writers Association.
-His writings led to collaborative efforts with other health experts, culminating in the publication of the books Fit to Lead (2004 St. Martin’s Press), Move Yourself(2008 Wiley Press) and Fit to Lead 2 (2012 Carpenter’s Son).
+His writing led to collaborative efforts with other health experts, culminating in the publication of the books Fit to Lead, Move Yourself and Fit to Lead II.

-Mitchell is married to Dr. Janet Tornelli-Mitchell.
+Dr. Mitchell is married to Dr. Janet Tornelli-Mitchell.
 They met while in medical school and practiced together for nearly two decades.
 The Mitchells have three children: Katherine, an assistant district attorney in Dallas, Charlie, a petroleum engineer in Dallas and a Texas Tech University alumnus, and Chris, a Texas Tech University alumnus, living in Philadelphia pursuing a master’s degree at Villanova University.